 Factors which directly impacts on product manufacturing cost

 This is majorly contributed by claims & discounts on Packing failures, workmanship failures, stains, damages, etc. Lose of sale due to short quantities; discounts on delay in shipments due to rescreens are also accounted for under external failures.

 The major contribution is due to sewing rework, garment left over due to poor quality, fabric rejections due to poor quality, air shipments due to quality failures.
 Below Pie represents the distribution of internal failure cost.

 From Wages and Salaries of Quality staff and associates.

 In the overall COPQ, Investment of Prevention cost is very minimal, little efforts are being put in Research and Development, Training and Improvement initiatives.

 By reducing the COPQ the manufacturing costs can be drastically brought down.
-A 50% reduction in COPQ can be achieved by improving first pass quality.
-So instead of focusing only on productivity or quality control by inspection originations should focus on “right first time” approach.
+A 50% reduction in COPQ can be achieved by improving first-pass quality.
+So instead of focusing only on productivity or quality control by inspection originations should focus on the “right-first-time” approach.

 Image Captured at a readymade garment factory in Bangladesh.